adarshkumar4/oda-canvas-credop/source/operators/identity-config/keycloak/README.md

 Run locally in command-line:
 ```
-kopf run --namespace=components --standalone .\securityControllerKeycloak.py
+kopf run --namespace=components --standalone .\identityConfigOperatorKeycloak.py
 ```

 This mode will use the kubeconfig file (typically located at `$HOME/.kube/config`) to as long as `kubectl` is correctly configured for your cluster, the operator should work.

-You need to ensure you turn-off the operator execusing in Kubernetes (for example, by setting the replicas to 0 in the operator Deployment).
+You need to ensure you turn-off the operator executing in Kubernetes (for example, by setting the replicas to 0 in the operator Deployment).

 The command above will execute just the Keycloak identity operator.
 You will also need to execute the other operators relavant for your Canvas implementation - these can be executed in separate terminal command-lines.